 Other – You may want to contact your healthcare providers (mental and physical), update your will, and any memberships you are a part of.

-What If I Don’t Have Original Identifying Documents?
+What to Do If You Don’t Have Original Identifying Documents for a Name Change

 If you’ve changed your name and want to update your records, start with a copy of your original birth certificate.
 Unfortunately, if you’ve lost or never had it, you will have to order a copy of your birth certificate first.